Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

-**Guiding Light**: Whenever you spend mana on a spell, you heal yourself and all allies within 10 feet of you equal to two times the mana spent on that spell.
+**Guiding Light**: Whenever you cast your ultimate, you gain additional maximum hit ponts equal to twice your level until your next long rest.
+Additionally you heal yourself and all allies within 15 feet an amount equal to two times your level.

-**Health**: You maximum hit points increases equal to your hit dice.
+**Health**: You gain maximum hit points equal to twice your level.

 **Celestial Boon**: You get +1 to all saving throws